 Domingo Morel, Ph.D.

 In addition to my scholarship, I have years of applied experience in political affairs and public policy.
-I am co-founder and co-chair of the Latino Policy Institute at Roger Williams University and past president of the Rhode Island Latino Political Action Committee.
+I am co-founder of the Latino Policy Institute at Roger Williams University and past president of the Rhode Island Latino Political Action Committee.

 I received my Ph.D. in political science from Brown University in 2014.